Subdermal implant: Transdermal

 Transdermal implants are placed partially under the skin, with the rest exposed.
 This is done through a process known as "dermal punching".
 First the implant is placed in between the layers of skin.
 It is necessary for the part of the implant that will be located under the skin to have a proper shape.
 This must be one with holes in it (like a figure eight) so that the body will be able to grow around it.
 Once the implant is placed, the part that will protrude out is exposed using a dermal punch.

 Procedure

 To have one of these implants installed, an incision is made down to the subcutaneous layer (subcutis) of the skin.
 A dermal elevator, a widely used medical instrument, separates the subcutis and the fascia, creating the pocket in which the implant will be inserted.
 After the implant is placed, the incision is stitched shut.
 Surgical tape is often applied to minimize movement while the skin fuses around the implant.

-Contraceptive implants in the UK and Australia are "injected" under the skin using a special device similar to a large syringe or ear-piercing gun, and extracted by making a tiny incision through which the implant is pulled out.
-A local anesthetic is usually available for the extraction but is not required, as the cut is very small.